skaradimitriou/elmepa-uni-app/README.md

 # Elmepa University App

-This app was developed for ELMEPA University (Agios Nikolaos) in Crete, so users can learn more about the department of Management Science & Technology.
+This app was developed for ELMEPA University (Agios Nikolaos) in Crete, so users can gain:<br/>
+a) useful student information about the department of Management Science & Technology <br/>
+b) look up their professor's e-mail and send them e-mails from the app <br/>
+c) get new announcements of the department

 ## Users